-Eugenia Lim works across video, performance and installation to explore how national identities cut, divide and bond our globalised world.
+Eugenia Lim works across body, lens, social and spatial practice to explore how national identities, migration and capital cut, divide and bond our interdependent world.
 Her work imagines a world in which pluralism and solidarity are the common ground, a place where people are curious about each other instead of afraid.
-An ongoing strand of practice considers work, labour, collectivity, technology and ethics – and the tension between art and economics in late capitalism.
-Collaboration and artistic community inform her practice as an artist and co-director of APHIDS.

 The following is a conversation between Project Producer Angela Connor and Eugenia Lim about her upcoming video work for KCAT 2021.